solide-project/docs/blog/erc4337/entry-point/_part-1.md

 Once the Smart Contract Wallet is deemed valid for further validation, the method proceeds to perform calculations on the gas funds and validate the `validateUserOp` function on the SCW if and only if `paymaster == address(0)`.
 This condition signifies that the SCW, either passed or generated, will be responsible for covering the current UserOperation execution(s).

 **Important stage in handleOps**
-As this point, the EntryPoint call stack should `handleOps.validatePrePayment._validateAccountPrepayment`, where the EntryPoint is validating that the SCW has enough gas to cover the UserOperation.
+At this point, the EntryPoint call stack should `handleOps.validatePrePayment._validateAccountPrepayment`, where the EntryPoint is validating that the SCW has enough gas to cover the UserOperation.

 ```solidity
 try IAccount(sender).validateUserOp{gas : mUserOp.verificationGasLimit}(op, opInfo.userOpHash, missingAccountFunds)
 ```

-*There is also the introducation reverting the entire transaction if validations fails from the SCW or the call runs out of gas.
+*There is also the introduction of reverting the entire transaction if validations fail from the SCW or the call runs out of gas.
 Mainly the `FailedOp` will revert the transaction.*

 Upon successful validation, both `gasUsedByValidateAccountPrepayment` and `validationData` provided by the SCW through its `IAccount` interface are captured.
 It is crucial that the validation logic is tailored and executed according to each user's preferences and requirements.